-Loose skin and residual fatty tissue in the upper and inner thigh region is common after weight loss.
+Loose skin and residual fatty tissue in the upper and inner thigh region are common after weight loss.
 At Tulsa Surgical Arts, we offer several procedures to deal with this problem.
 In some cases, if you still have extra fatty tissue present, we may recommend doing liposuction first to debulk the area.
 This can then be followed by a thigh lift several months later.
-Sometimes the liposuction is combined at the same time as the thigh lift.
-At your complimentary consultation, we will examine the thighs carefully and determine what procedure is right for you.
+Sometimes the liposuction is done at the same time as the thigh lift.
+At your complimentary consultation, we will examine the thighs carefully and determine which procedure is right for you.

 Some bruising is normal after surgery.
 This usually goes away in the first few weeks.
-Your incisions will be noticeable immediately following surgery but they will gradually fade and flatten for up to a year after surgery.
+Your incisions will be noticeable immediately following surgery, but they will gradually fade and flatten for up to a year after surgery.
 You will also have some puckering around the incision after surgery.
-This will smooth out over a month or two.
+This will smooth out in about a month or two.
 If your skin has lots of stretch marks or is extremely thin, this is a sign of poor skin elasticity.

 Patients with poor skin elasticity may be more prone to widening of the scar after surgery.
 Sometimes patients elect to do a scar revision procedure 8 -12 months after initial healing to improve the appearance of the scars.
 Your skin will also be firm and numb at the outset.
-It will soften and normal sensation will return gradually.
+It will soften and normal sensation will gradually return.

 In your initial consultation, we will evaluate your health, determine where your fat deposits lie, and carefully assess your skin tone.
 We will fashion a treatment plan that best suits your needs.